Bobrokus/bobrokus/README.md

 # Proffesional memester
+## Also a highly unprofessional individual at the same time 🤡

 ### "When I was younger, I lived in Detroit.
 I was sailing on a cruise ship and I saw a woman.
 She was speaking the native language so I didn't understand her." -champagne